stefanonepa/technical-competency/readme.md

 My Movie DB
 -----------

-This HTML application is a simple Angular 1 app for a database of Movies from scraped from IMDB.
+This HTML application is a simple Angular 1 app for a database of Movies scraped from IMDB.

 The application files are in the directory